MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-data-refresh-by-using-embedded-data-connections-in-office.md

 ## Configure an Excel workbook to use an embedded data connection
 <a name="ConfigureWorkbook"> </a>

-You must configure the authentication settings in the workbook before you publish it to .
-Doing so enables the workbook to use a Secure Store target application to refresh data that is rendered using .
+You must configure the Excel Online authentication settings in the workbook before you publish it to SharePoint Server 2016.
+Doing so enables the workbook to use a Secure Store target application to refresh data that is rendered using Excel Online.
 Use the following procedure to configure the authentication settings.